Brisppy/twitch-archiver/README.md

   -d DIRECTORY, --directory DIRECTORY
                         Directory to store archived VOD(s), use TWO slashes for Windows paths.
                         (default: current directory)
-  -w, --watch           Check every 10 seconds for new streams / VODs from the provided channel(s).
+  -w, --watch           Continually check every 10 seconds for new streams/VODs from a specified channel.
   -l, --live-only       Only download streams / VODs which are currently live.
   -a, --archive-only    Don't download streams / VODs which are currently live.
   -R, --real-time-archiver